luizbgomide/EclipsePhase2e-ptbr/src.clean_html/04/25-synthmorphs.md

 ## Flexbot Rules

 Each flexbot is considered a single entity for rules purposes, no matter how many modules it has.
-Though the full range of flexbot possibilities is beyond the scope of this book, apply the following rules and keep an eye on past and future Eclipse Phase supplements:
+For additional modules and rules on handling flexbots, see our [Character Options](../SUPP/02-CO/00-character-options.md) and [Flexbot Confidential](../SUPP/03-FC/00-flexbot-confidential.md) supplements.

 - Choose one module to hold the ego — this module controls the others.
-- (Dis)connecting a module is a complex action and requires an [Integration Test](../15/02-resleeving.md#integration-test).
-Modules not physically connected are handled as [remote operation](../16/21-robots.md#remote-operations).
+- (Dis)connecting a module is a complex action and requires an [integration test](../15/02-resleeving.md#integration-test).
+Modules that are not physically connected are handled as [remote operation](../16/21-robots.md#remote-operations).
 - When modules are combined, use their combined pools.
 - Modules must all be using the same mobility system or Movement Rate is halved.
 - A flexbot with 3–4 modules is medium-sized; 5–9 large; 10 or more very large.